Industry information at your fingertips

 The Godfather: Part II tells two stories in two different timelines.
 One timeline begins in 1901 and tells how nine-year old Vito Andolini (Oreste Baldini) emigrated from Sicily to become Don of the Corleone crime family in New York.
 It ends in 1925 when Vito (Robert De Niro) returns to Sicily with his wife and four young children -- Sonny, Fredo, Michael, and Connie -- in order to kill the man who killed his parents.
 The second story begins in 1958 as Vito Corleone's grandson Anthony (James Gounaris), son of Michael (Al Pacino) and Kay (Diane Keaton) Corleone, makes his First Communion and ends about a year or two later when young Anthony, his uncle Fredo (John Cazale), and Al Neri (Richard Bright) go fishing.
 The movie then ends with a flashback to December 1941 as the four Corleone children, their families, and adopted brother Tom Hagen (Robert Duvall) are planning a birthday party for Vito.
 The two stories are told concurrently with the earlier timeline as flashbacks.

 It's strongly advised that the movies be viewed in sequence.
-This second movie is a prequel as well as a sequel to the first movie, which covers the years from 1945 to 1955 and portrays how and why Don Vito Corleone moved his family's business from New York to Las Vegas.
-The first movie also provides many of the references to loyalities and disloyalities in the family and describes how Michael Corleone came to take over his father's position as Don.
+This second movie serves as both a prequel and a sequel to the first movie, which covers the years from 1945 to 1955 and portrays how and why Don Vito Corleone moved his family's business from New York to Las Vegas.
+The first movie also provides many of the references to loyalties and disloyalties in the family and describes how Michael Corleone came to take over his father's position as Don.
 Having this information from the first movie makes it a lot easier to follow the second.

 When Vito arrived at Ellis Island in New York City in 1901, he was asked for his name.
-Vito didn't reply (either because he was very shy or didn't understand any English, or possibly both), so an interpreter checked his immigration papers and found that his name was Vito Andolini from Corleone, Sicily.
+Vito didn't reply, so an interpreter checked his immigration papers and found that his name was Vito Andolini from Corleone, Sicily.
 Consequently, the immigration inspector (a foreigner himself) gave him entry into the U.S. as Vito Corleone.